 Older Americans face many financial challenges as they age.
 They have opportunities to travel, explore new fields of work or hobbies, or spend time with family and friends.
 But often scam artists or bad advice take away these opportunities.
-The Office of Financial Protection for Older Americans is here to give seniors information and tools to navigate safely through financial challenges.
+Our information and tools help seniors navigate safely through financial challenges.

 Learn how to prevent elder financial exploitation using the Money Smart for Older Adults – Prevent Financial Exploitation curriculum.
 Produced in partnership with the FDIC, consumers can download the resource guide or the training module for instructors.
 Hard copies of the resource guide can be ordered and shipped free of charge here.